UNL-CCFL/jawoot/readme.md

 Currently it only has one question type - multiple choice - but is setup to support more in the future.

 This is my ([@jshrc](https://github.com/jshrc)) first fully fleshed out node web application so I'm sure a lot could be improved, and I welcome constructive criticism and examples to reference. 👍

+Jawoot was designed and developed through funding from the [Center on Children, Families, and the Law](https://ccfl.unl.edu) at the [University of Nebraska–Lincoln](https://unl.edu)

   \* Should be able to use other DBs through knex.js as well.